 Use the same API Management resource for consumption by both internal and external consumers.

 Have a single API Management resource with a subset of APIs defined and available for external consumers.

 Provide an easy way to switch access to API Management from the public internet on and off.

 The deployment diagram below shows consumers that can be internal or external, with each type accessing the same or different APIs.

 In an internal deployment, APIs get exposed to the same API Management instance.
-In front of API Management, Application Gateway gets deployed with Azure Web Application Firewall (WAF) capability activated and a set of HTTP listener(s) and rules to filter the traffic, exposing only a subset of the backend services running on Azure VMware Solution.
+In front of API Management, Application Gateway gets deployed with Azure Web Application Firewall (WAF) capability activated.
+Also deployed, a set of HTTP listeners and rules to filter the traffic, exposing only a subset of the backend services running on Azure VMware Solution.

-Internal traffic is routed through ExpressRoute Gateway to Azure Firewall and then to API Management if traffic rules are established or directly to API Management.
+Internal traffic routes through ExpressRoute Gateway to Azure Firewall and then to API Management, directly or through traffic rules.

 External traffic enters Azure through Application Gateway, which uses the external protection layer for API Management.